 El Paso has consistent year-round events that involve gymnastics and gymnastics related activities.
 They often include tumbling, cheer, circus and dance.
 Hybrid events sometimes combine these styles with gymnastics to create exciting shows that are suitable for the entire family.
 They can be hosted in venue arrangements that include expos, award ceremonies and tribute shows.
 Sometimes these and other events take place in the same location as the training, such as a gymnasium, while others take place in arenas that have large seating capacities suitable for spectator viewing.
 A few such arenas are sports complexes, sports stadiums, multi-purpose convention centers, and high school gyms.

-Gymnastics in El Paso has many clubs scattered throughout the city.
+Gymnastics in El Paso includes several clubs scattered throughout the city.
 Locations of gymnastics El Paso include far west, far east, central and northeast areas.
 El Paso is a growing city, and athletic participants seems to be growing at a steady pace.
 If you are new to El Paso, you can find information about gymnastics and other sports in reference to the following:

 El Paso has a strong tradition of encouraging it's youth to stay active in sports.
 If you are a parent who has a child interested in participating in sports, call the El Paso Parks & Recreation at 1-915-534-0254 for information on dates and location for registration.